bparanj/coding-skill/_posts/2019-12-26-how-to-solve-new-problems-during-coding-interview.md

 **Step 6 : Write Code**

-Finally in step 6 of our strategy, we finally write some code.
+Finally in step 6 we finally write some code.
 So only after a very thorough analysis of the problem, you have a very good sense of what you want to implement, now you can start writing some code on the whiteboard.

 Programming on a white board in the interview situation is quite different from typing it out in a computer.
 It's a good idea to practice on whiteboard during preparation.